 An Untapped Resource

 The project centres around empowering people to create their own plastic recycling centre, wherever they are based.
 Through this initiative, there are now 100's of locations worldwide taking old plastic and turning it into new innovative products for the environmentally conscious consumer.
 These centres utilise the open source range of machines, developed by Precious Plastic, including all the information on their assembly and operation.

 The V3 collection of Precious Plastic recycling machines including (from left to right) an injection molder, extruder, shredder and compression machine

 The recycled iPhone case was done to showcase the value of waste plastic and stimulate people to see it as a free resource.
 By combining high-end technologies with recycled plastic it shows you can create high-quality products that go beyond being a "recycled plastic product".

 Making 100's of the same thing

-To create the mold for the case, the team used CNC machining through Hubs, to source affordable parts.
+To create the mold for the case, the team used CNC machining through Protolabs Network, to source affordable parts.
 It was important for this particular project to make the components accessible to those not owning CNC machining capabilities, so it served as a valuable test case as well.

 The quotation for parts

 Jerry De Vos was the designer of the iPhone mold.
 He used a standard CAD file of an iPhone online and basing the design of the mold around it.
 Jerry knew that the parts he created for the mold could be easily machined due to their simple geometries.
 The reason CNC machining was used as the manufacturing method was a combination of the high dimensional accuracy (±.125mm) and the materials available (Aluminum 6061 used) that can withstand the heat/pressure of 100's of shots.